sergeiudris/probe-2019-11-21/docs/editor.md

 * what kind of ui matters:
     - plugin based, editor like, systemic
     - web apps serve a purpose but time+effort/outcome ration is subpar

+# packaging data exploration plugin, visualizion, docker-compose

+* you download some data, open code editor and clojure, start REPLing
+* you query data, find answers youn needed. you are satisfied. code is the best ui
+* but then, as a cherry on top, you need to visualize
+* your options ? jupiter lab ..
+* or you open editor and it creates cljs vizualizion plugin, you edit files and immediately see chages in editor so you are developing visualiztion for your the service that is running in your docker container
+* now, you want to package it: you  select dedicated plugin, specify where to find your docker files. plugin generates plugin specific code (now you can use what you've done as a plugin) and also promts you with docker-compose file (you might edit or click ok) you can simply run your stack wtih docker-compose , and your plugin will open like an app
+* then by means of plugin, you push to github